gardener/gardener-extension-provider-vsphere/hack/api-reference/api.md

 <td>
 <em>(Optional)</em>
 <p>Networks contains optional existing network infrastructure to use.
-If not defined, NSX-T Tier-1 gateway and load balancer are created for the shoot cluster.</p>
+If not defined, NSX-T Tier-1 gateway and load balancer are created for the shoot cluster. unused if VsphereWithKubernetes is set</p>
 </td>
 </tr>
 <tr>